Red flags of a narcissist.

 Here are some of the more common signs of how narcissists behave if you think you have or you are dealing with one.

 - NO RESPECT, as part of the disorder, is A SENSE OF ENTITLEMENT.
 They believe they have a right to anything and everything they want.
 What’s yours is mine, and what’s mines is my own attitude.
 Rules do not apply to them, yet to the narcissist, those rules will apply to those around them, they believe they are above all others, and some will manipulate authorities and courts, as they think they’re special, they believe they’re allowed to do as they please.
 All others should bow down to them.

-- They control others; another trait of the disorder is ARROGANCE AND DOMINANCE.
-They are proud of who they are.
+- They control others; another trait of the disorder is ARROGANCE AND HAUGHTY BEHAVIOUR.
+They are unpleasantly proud of who they are.
 Some will be obvious in showing it, and some will hide it away.
 Or they use others.
-Controlling behaviour can be a sign in general, you can also have people who are a perfectionist so come across controlling, they’ll not be manipulative with it.
+Controlling behaviour can be a sign in general.
+You can also have people who are a perfectionist so come across controlling.
+They’ll not be manipulative with it.
 Or people who are highly insecure and they are not narcissistic.
 They just need extra certainty within their lives to feel safe.
 A person on the narcissist personality disorder spectrum will try to control everything and everyone.
 From how others see them and you to how you see others, they will act controlling in any given situation.
 They will use tactics like Intimidating behaviour, threatening behaviour, pity plays, silent treatments.
-They can be plain old vindictive, and nasty.
+They can be plain old vindictive and nasty.
 They don’t care for what impact their behaviour has on others, only that they have control.
 They take the power of controlling behaviour to extremes.
 Overts can be very direct, and coverts can be more subtle.
 Remember, you can not control how they act or what they do.
 You can control how you deal with it and how you respond.
 The best response is no contact with most narcissists.
-This is not always possible, so limited communication and keeps your focus on yourself.
+This is not always possible, so limited communication and keeping your focus on yourself.